UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Planned_Outages.md

 # Planned Outages

 !!! important "UCL Christmas closing"
-    UCL's closure dates for Christmas are Weds 23 Dec to Tues 3 Jan inclusive.
+    UCL's closure dates for Christmas are Thurs 23 Dec to Mon 3 Jan inclusive.
     The clusters will be left running, but any tickets or cluster problems will be dealt with after we return on 4th January.